Finding Your Purpose is an Evolution

 Since then, my films have entertained audiences from New York to Los Angeles, from Toronto to Miami, from Sonoma to Puerto Rico and from Buffalo to Muskogee, Oklahoma.

-Armed with reviews and responses I received, and the knowledge I could reach a targeted audience, I mustered the confidence and took a leap, and produced a feature length film.
+Armed with the reviews and responses I received, and the knowledge I could reach a targeted audience, I mustered the confidence, took a leap, and produced a feature length film.
 It was one of the most intense, exhausting and satisfying endeavors I've ever undertaken ( ...and I learned a ton about my own leadership skills, but that's another story, LOL ).